fritzone/obfy/README.md

 }
 ```

 Indeed, it looks a little bit more "obfuscated" than the original source, but after compilation it adds a great layer of extra code around the standard logic, and the generated binary is much more cumbersome to understand than the one "before" the obfuscation.
-And due to the sheer size of the generated code, we simply omit publishing it here.
+And due to the sheer size of the generated assembly code, we simply omit publishing it here.

 # Discommodities of the framework